The Loud and the Quiet

 I don’t know if it’s all about the ingrained tradition of seeing and hearing older, cooler kids use them so often that we copied them, or if it has something to do with the machinations occurring in the back office of our brain, but it just feels a little better to yell a word that begins with a hard (‘F’) that is punctuated with a hard (‘K’) when we accidentally strike our index finger with a hammer.

-We also discover some of their medicinal benefits, when a lover dumps us.
-It feels so good to tell our friends what we called our ex- a name that they agree is excessive and deliciously harsh on his way out, so they will view it as retribution for everything he did to us.
+We also discover some of their internal, medicinal benefits, when a lover dumps us.
+It feels so good to tell our friends what we called our ex- a name that they agree is excessive and deliciously harsh on his way out, so everyone will view it as retribution for everything he did to us.
 If we do it right, our friends might even give us a high-five.

 The Indelicate Index

 There are so many different, and somewhat boring, theories on the etymologies of these words.
 Some suggest the origins are very specific, and that the power and definitions simply snowballed over time.
 Others suggest that they started from vague and difficult to determine origins.
 No matter what I read in my research, I concluded each reading with a big, fat “Who cares?”
 Who cares what they meant in Ancient Rome, the Middle Ages, or whatever sources of antiquity the researchers discovered.
 If our ancestors didn’t really know what they were doing, and these words were, for whatever reason, chosen at random, it just doesn’t matter now.
-The only thing that matters now is what matters now, because we’ve built all sorts of personal iconographic walls around these words.
+The only thing that matters now is what matters now, because we’ve built our own iconographic walls around these words.

 Most of us don’t remember the first time we heard our first swear word, but we remember hearing them at their best … at the movies.
 The scripts that called for the actors to say something awful to punctuate their acts of violence were so cool.
 We can try to diminish their effect, as we age, and we can say, “That seems so 6th grade now,” but we cannot deny how cool it was when we were in 6th grade.
 “That swear word punctuated that scene so well, and they were so pitch-perfect that I gotta get that in my next situation.”
-We remember when we told that perfect joke, and how well the perfect swear word drove that joke home.
-We learned how to perfect the tone of that word, and when we did, we noticed how it upgraded a relatively adequate joke and our cachet in that particular world.
-Some jokes, and or stories, just don’t feel complete without quality swear words peppered throughout, particularly in the punch line.
-We develop a personal history with these words that is so intimate they’re almost familial.
-If we feel a need to replace them how would we do it without relying too much on the tried and tested models?

 The Dysphemism Treadmill

-Someone far smarter than us developed a term for this cyclical experience that he called the dysphemism treadmill.
+Someone far smarter than the author of Rilaly.com developed a term for this cyclical experience that he called the dysphemism treadmill.
 The dysphemism treadmill, as opposed to Steven Pinker’s euphemism treadmill, suggests that what we consider profane in one frame eventually becomes commonplace.
 A euphemism is an innocuous word used to replace a derogatory term, a dysphemism, by contrast, is a derogatory expression.
 The use of the treadmill suggests that a profane word has a life cycle for each party involved.
 They/we regard it as an offensive taboo in the beginning, with a here, there be dragons designation, until it becomes so commonplace among our peers, and in the culture, that we begin to use it.
 At some point further down the road, it becomes so commonplace that extensive use drains it of any power it once wielded.
 Then, I add, when our kids use these terms, and use them against us, they start the cycle all over again.
 It’s the dysphemism treadmill.
 Prior generations started this cycle, we joined it, and the next one will too.

 We probably didn’t know someone developed a term for it, but we know it when we see it.
 We hear it too, until we don’t hear it.
 When we’re younger, and we hear people swear in movies or TV, it’s exciting, fun, and funny.
-“He just said what?” we say, “Yay!”
-Some of us love it so much we count them, “That movie had seven swears, two ‘F’ bombs, an MF, and four ‘S’ words!”
-They lose their luster over the years, of course, until not only are they so commonplace, we don’t even hear them anymore.
-The latter becomes apparent when our child, supposedly sleeping in the back bedroom, tells us everything he heard on the television show we were watching.
+“He just said, what?”
+LAUGHTER “Yay!”
+“That movie had seven swears, two ‘F’ bombs, an MF, and four ‘S’ words!”
+The older we get, the older they get, until they go from an acceptable form of communication to commonplace, to a final stage where we don’t even hear them anymore.
+The kid was in bed but obviously not asleep in the back bedroom.
+The next day, he reported that he heard “everything they said” on the TV show we were watching.
+What did everything mean?
+“They said some awful awful things.”
 It shocked us, because we didn’t hear it, because we don’t hear it anymore.
 It goes in one ear and out the other.
-It’s such an accepted norm for us now that we don’t know if we still consider using offensive language a question of morality anymore, but we do not want our children hearing such language from us.
+It’s such an accepted form of communication for us now that we don’t know if we still consider using offensive language a question of morality anymore, but we do not want our children hearing such language from us.

 “Well, he’s gonna hear it somewhere,” people reflexively say whenever they accidentally swear in front of our kids.

 “And I think we both know, there’s nothing I can do about that,” I reply.
 “I can only control what I can control.
 I cannot control what he hears at school, or among his friends.
 I have some control over the shows he watches, but I recognize the limits there too.
 I can only control what I can control, and as his primary influence in life, I can control my language when I’m around him, and you can too, Grandpa!”
 When his friends say them, it’s funny, naughty and rebellious.
-When parents say them, however, it leads to a premature sense of commonplace on their treadmill, and they’ll learn to use those words accordingly.
+When parents say them, however, it can lead to a premature sense of commonplace on their treadmill, and they’ll learn to use those words accordingly.
 I also think language is a staple of youth, and by cleaning up my language when I’m around him, it might help make some small, seemingly insignificant elements of his youth last just a little bit longer.
 My meager efforts in this regard might be so relative as to be insignificant, but as they say every little bit helps.

 Hundreds of Years Old

-Those who study the origin of words suggest that some of the words, most famously listed in George Carlin’sSeven Words you can Never say on Television, are at least hundreds of years old.
+Those who study the origin of words suggest that some of the words, most famously listed in George Carlin’s Seven Words you can Never say on Television, are at least hundreds of years old.
 They question whether these words had the profane power they do now, but they state that the words are a lot older than most would believe.
 My guess is that this study was put forth to suggest that these words aren’t that bad, and I would flip that around and say, “Words don’t have power, until we assign them power.
 If they’re not that bad, why are they our go-to when we’re extremely angry, frustrated, and sad?
 Why do we use them on a sliding scale to properly convey extremes, if they aren’t that bad?”

-When they suggest that they didn’t have the same power hundreds of years ago, in Chaucer’s or Shakespeare’s day, I cede that notion, but they’re currently as powerful as they were in the 60’s and 70’s when standup comedian Lenny Bruce was getting arrested for saying them on stage, and when George Carlin wrote the Seven Words you can Never say on Television.
+When they suggest that they didn’t have the same power hundreds of years ago, in Chaucer’s or Shakespeare’s day, I cede that notion, but they’re currently as powerful as they were in the 60s and 70s when standup comedian Lenny Bruce was getting arrested for saying them on stage, and when George Carlin wrote the Seven Words you can Never say on Television.
 Did my great-grandpa use one of these words when he hammered a finger, probably not, but I’m pretty sure my grandpa either used them or tried to avoid using them based on the power they amassed in his era.
-So, the modern young people who want to carry on the tradition of burning everything that came before them to prepare the world for their new generation are probably using the same naughty words that their grandmothers and grandfathers, or great-grandparents, from the 60’s and 70’s, used in similar situations.
+So, the modern young people who want to carry on the tradition of burning everything that came before them to prepare the world for their new generation are probably using the same naughty words that their grandmothers and grandfathers, or great-grandparents, from the 60s and 70s, used in similar situations.

-Put in that frame, it’s noteworthy that no generation, after the mid 60’s to the early 70’s generation, took the taboo to another level.
-Those who used foul language from the Carlin/Bruce generation expressed themselves in a radical manner, and audiences walked out on their shows aghast and shocked at the profanity they used in their shows.
-Does that still happen?
 Young people and teenagers might still be fascinated with offensive language, but adults place them on the commonplace portion of the treadmill.
-They don’t leave these shows, they aren’t offended anymore, and they’re probably in the same place I am in hearing these words so often that they don’t even hear it anymore.
-We’ve obliterated these taboos so often that the trend in modern, comedic movies moved to swearing in front of children.
-When that lost some of its taboo cachet, the movies moved to having the children swear.
+They don’t leave these shows, they aren’t offended anymore, and they’re probably in the same place I am in hearing these words so often that they don’t even hear them anymore.
+We obliterated those taboos so often that the trend in modern, comedic movies that the taboo progressed to swearing in front of children, and that only happened after the little old lady with a foul mouth ran its course.
+When swearing in front of children ran its course in comedic movies, they moved with the taboo to having children swear in movies.
 It’s the dysphemism treadmill.

-Bruce and Carlin not only expressed themselves with profanity regardless of what “the man” said, they fought any and all censorship of expression, and they faced legal consequences for doing so.
+Bruce and Carlin not only expressed themselves with profanity regardless what “the man” said, they fought any and all censorship of expression, and they faced legal consequences for doing so.
 Some might call them trailblazers, but when that generation crossed the Rubicon of thirty years of age, and they became parents, why did the next generation follow the exact same trail they blazed?
 Most generations speak of torching the trail of the previous generation, to build a new one, rather than follow it obediently.
 Why did the successive generations copy these particular words for future use?

 A Profane Concept